 A multi-disciplinary unit of study on a particular topic all in one box!
 Includes everything you need to teach the unit: background information, lesson plans, artifacts students can touch, activities, and additional materials.
 You supply the crayons, paper, etc. Trunks are rented for two weeks, from Saturday to Saturday.
 Renters are responsible for transporting the trunks to and from the History Center.
 Cost: $10 for two week rental

 To provide the Education Manager sufficient time to prepare for a visit, it is helpful if you make reservations at least 2 weeks in advance of your visit.
-Any program booked less than 2 weeks beforehand will incur a $10 fee on top of regular tour fees.

 Teachers and Chaperones: